Pavi114/motion-completion-using-transformers/README.md

 # Transformer based Motion In-betweening

 This repository contains the code accompaniying the thesis project "Transformer based Motion In-betweening".
+It contains all the modules shown in the below block diagram.

 ![](./static/model.jpg)